 Minnesota Capitol Pathways

 Capitol Pathways opens access to policymaking and public service to the next generation of leaders who are Black, Indigenous, and People of Color (BIPOC).
 It is a paid spring internship program for BIPOC students who are currently enrolled in a 2 or 4 year college or university in Minnesota.
-With the long-term goal of making Minnesota state government more representative of our diverse communities, our program provides legislative and career readiness training alongside an immersive hands-on internship experience with organizations doing work at or around the Capitol during the legislative session.
+With the long-term goal of making Minnesota state government and policymaking more representative of our diverse communities, our program provides students legislative and career readiness training alongside an immersive hands-on internship experience during the legislative session.

 About Capitol Pathways

-Since 2016, the Capitol Pathways program from the Citizens League places college students who identify as Black, Indigenous, or People of Color (BIPOC) in paid internships with government offices, nonprofits, corporations, and law firms where they can gain experience and build relationships in and around the Capitol.
+Since 2016, the Capitol Pathways program has placed BIPOC college students in paid internships with government offices, nonprofits, corporations, and law firms where they have gained policymaking experience and built relationships in and around the Capitol.

-Each year during Minnesota’s legislative session, interns can expect to accomplish several things that will help them in their future careers:
+Each year during Minnesota’s legislative session, interns gain the following to advance their future policy careers:

 24%